EMPAT94/empat94.github.io/_gs/tutorial.md

 As I was about to add another function to increase the temperature, I heard Divin call out to me.
 He had sneaked close while I was looking into the window.
 The rest were still frolicking about below the tree.
 I was more surprised by the fact that he took initiative to call me out.
 "Hey, what's up?"
 I queried.

 "What were you and Arya talking about?" he asked with a straight face.
 I did not understand what he was talking about.
-Perhaps noticing my befuddlement, he elaborated, "On the last bridge and the one before, when the rest of us were sleeping".
+Perhaps noticing my befuddlement, he elaborated, "On the last bridge and the one before, when the rest of us were sleeping."
 'I guess not all of you were sleeping, eh?'
 I thought to myself.
 "Ah that.
 You see she and I, being a Healer and Mage, can access our editors to create new spells.
 That is what we were discussing.
 Everything okay?"
 I asked.
 "Yes," he said impassively and walked away.
 'What that was about?'
 I wondered.

 I decided to move as well, we had birds to hunt!